Debt Collection Market Europe: Size, Trends & Cross-Border Recovery

 The European Union has developed a suite of instruments specifically designed to facilitate cross-border debt collection between member states.
 These instruments represent one of Europe's genuine competitive advantages — no other region offers comparable tools for international enforcement.

 European Payment Order (EPO) — Regulation (EC) No 1896/2006.
 A simplified procedure for uncontested cross-border monetary claims.
 The creditor files a standardised application in their home country's court.
 The debtor has 30 days to contest.
 If uncontested, the EPO becomes enforceable across all EU member states without requiring a declaration of enforceability (exequatur) in the enforcement country.
-The procedure is available for claims of any amount and works particularly well for documented B2B debts with clear contractual obligations.
+Available for claims of any amount, this works particularly well for documented B2B debts with clear contractual obligations.

 European Enforcement Order (EEO) — Regulation (EC) No 805/2004.
 Allows uncontested domestic judgments, court settlements, and authentic instruments to be certified as European Enforcement Orders — making them directly enforceable in other EU member states without recognition proceedings.
 This eliminates the cost and delay of separate enforcement proceedings in the debtor's country.

 European Account Preservation Order (EAPO) — Regulation (EU) No 655/2014.
-Permits creditors to freeze the debtor's bank accounts in other EU member states before or after obtaining judgment.
-This is a powerful pre-judgment tool — the creditor can prevent asset dissipation while proceedings are ongoing.
-The EAPO is obtained ex parte (without notifying the debtor in advance), preserving the element of surprise that makes account freezing effective.
+This is the one that gets debtors' attention.
+It permits creditors to freeze the debtor's bank accounts in other EU member states before or after obtaining judgment.
+The EAPO is obtained ex parte — without notifying the debtor in advance — preserving the element of surprise that makes account freezing effective.
+Nothing concentrates the mind quite like discovering your operating account has been frozen by a court in another country.

 Brussels I bis Regulation — Regulation (EU) No 1215/2012.
+The backbone of cross-border enforcement within the EU.
 Provides for the automatic recognition and enforcement of judgments from one EU member state in all others — without any special procedure required.
-This is the backbone of cross-border enforcement within the EU.

 Industry Consolidation: The Major Players